 - EPA will deliver efficient, proportionate and consistent regulation which is vital for economic prosperity by ensuring Victoria is an attractive place to invest, work, live and visit.

-Read the response and summary in the document library.
+Read the Government Response to the Independent Inquiry to the EPA and summary in the document library.

 EPA’s Organisational Strategy